Halifax Pilots

 The Halifax Pilots are active members of the Halifax Port Operations Committee (Halifax Port Authority – HPA), Halifax Port Navigation Safety Committee (HPA), Halifax Port Security Committee (HPA), the Halifax Pilotage Committee (Atlantic Pilotage Authority), and the Canadian Marine Pilots’ Association.

 From Confederation in 1867 until the enactment of the Pilotage Act in 1972, pilotage services were provided by the Halifax Marine Pilots’ Corporation Limited.
-In 1984, the pilots reinstated this corporation.
+In 2025, Halifax pilots again started to deliver pilotage service through a body corporate, the Halifax Harbour Pilots’ Corporation, under a service agreement with the Atlantic Pilotage Authority.

 Since 1826, there have been 180 pilots licensed for Halifax.
 In 1826 the Halifax Pilots were selected by examination and became the exclusive providers of pilotage for the Port of Halifax by order of the Legislative Assembly of Nova Scotia.
 It is worth noting that it was not until the passing of the Merchant Shipping Act of 1854, that masters and mates onboard ships of the British Empire were required to pass professional examinations to obtain the newly legislated requirement of being the holder of a certificate of competency.
 The Halifax Pilots were ahead of the curve.
 Today of course, the examination and licensing of pilots is a federal responsibility carried out by the Government of Canada in accordance with the Pilotage Act.